Common Name: black hellebore

 Tolerate: Deer, Dry Soil

-Best grown in organically rich, humusy, well-drained soils in part shade to full shade.
-Locate plants in areas protected from cold winter winds.
+Best grown in moist, organically rich, humusy, neutral to alkaline, well-drained soils in part shade to full shade.
+Prefers light to moderate shade.
+Locate plants in sheltered locations in areas protected from cold winter winds.
 Plants usually take several years to establish.
 Clumps may be divided for propagation, but clumps never require division and will form and grow best when left undisturbed.
-Plants may self seed sparingly in optimum growing conditions.
-More difficult to grow than the similar, but later blooming Helleborus orientalis.
+Plants may self-seed in optimum growing conditions.
+This species is considered to be more difficult to grow than the similar but later blooming Helleborus orientalis.

 No serious insect or disease problems.
-Leaf spot and crown rot are occasional problems.
+Crown rot and leaf spot are occasional problems.
+Watch for aphids and slugs.

-Clumps of Christmas rose blooming at Christmas time can be very special.
+Flowers that bloom in winter in St. Louis are quite special.
 Locate plants near a kitchen window, patio or walkway so that the winter bloom may be enjoyed to the fullest.
-Group in shady locations under trees or large shrubs, woodland gardens or border fronts.
-May also be massed to form an attractive ground cover.
+Group in part shade locations under trees, large shrubs or in woodland gardens.
+May also be incorporated into naturalized areas where the clumps will slowly spread through self-seeding.
+Mass for an attractive year round ground cover.